Free: Accounting for the Costs of the Internet’s Most Popular Price

 While psychological research and behavioral economics may support an outright ban of free offers because of their biasing effects, TCE suggests reforming governance structures to place the business risks associated with free transactions more firmly in the hands of businesses.
 We suggest alterations to governance structures — such as the Federal Trade Commission’s Guide Concerning Use of the Word “Free” (FTC Guide) — to curb the incentives of firms to raise transaction costs for consumers.
 The FTC Guide provides support for two of the consumer protection measures we propose: first, a requirement that free service providers clearly disclose that such providers seek users’ personal information in exchange for those services, and, second, the establishment of a regular price before providers can market a service as free.
 We further argue that the recognition of users of free services as consumers for purposes of consumer protection law would better align incentives and ensure users access to legal redress against some of the most popular services on the Internet.
 Lastly, we suggest the adoption of alternative governance structures designed to reduce the cost of transacting by curbing the collection of personal information from consumers of free services and by enhancing the rights of consumers to govern the dispersal of personal information from free online services to third parties.

-Keywords: transaction cost economics, TCE, free, free offers, privacy, social network services, right to delete, portability, right to be forgotten, Williamson, New Institutional Economics, Federal Trade Commission, FTC free guide, Chris Anderson
+Keywords: platform competition, zero prices and antitrust, transaction cost economics, TCE, free, free offers, privacy, social network services, right to delete, portability, right to be forgotten, Williamson, New Institutional Economics, Federal Trade Commission, FTC free guide, Chris Anderson, attention